 SSH is used extensively throughout nearly every IT environment.
 While SSH brings many benefits, SSH access isn’t always properly managed.
 It’s not uncommon to find SSH keys scattered throughout the enterprise on endpoint devices, with limited security controls in place.

-GaraSign simplifies SSH key management by making it easy to store all SSH keys in a centrally-managed HSM, while providing end-users with remote access to the keys they need.
+GaraSign simplifies SSH key management by making it easy to store all SSH keys in a centrally-managed Hardware Security Module (HSM), while providing end-users with remote access to the keys they need.
 With GaraSign, you can easily grant and revoke SSH key access, enforce additional security measures like Multi-Factor Authentication (MFA), and audit key usage, all without reconfiguring your SSH servers.

 The number of Secure Shell (SSH) keys in a large enterprise can seem completely unmanageable.
 Numerous SSH keys are distributed out to end-users and stored in software on workstations— and these keys are high-value targets for attackers.
 Additionally, many of these SSH keys are not visible to InfoSec teams and are therefore difficult to audit.

 When you deploy GaraSign, Secure Shell (SSH) keys remain secured and non-exportable in the Hardware Security Module (HSM) servers at all times.
 End-users receive proxied access to only the HSM keys they are authorized to use.
 Since keys are always protected with hardware-level security, the risk of an SSH key being compromised is minimal.

 GaraSign can integrate with existing Security Shell (SSH) clients to transparently provide advanced security controls, such as Multi-Factor Authentication (MFA), device authentication, approval workflows, IP address whitelisting, notifications, and more.
 All within our HSM as a service.
 These features can be established on a per-key or per-user basis.

 Since Secure Shell (SSH) keys are secured in the Hardware Security Module (HSM) and centrally managed within the HSM software, SSH key management is easily auditable.
 Auditors can see which keys were used, at what time and by whom.
 Furthermore, administrators can alter users’ permissions to the SSH keys from a single interface.